vixuslabs/zkNotary/README.md

 Since TLSNotary is an open-source project, zkNotary focuses on using it as its core component.
 We aimed to create a user-friendly layer specially designed for Mina zkApp developers, making it simple to add a zkOracle to any zkApp architecture.

-Given the limited timeframe (three months) available for the development of this project, we are have constrained zkNotary's scope to retrieving and authenticating data from RESTful APIs only, not generic websites.
-While thiqs approach is somewhat limiting, we believe it addresses the needs of most zkApp developers.
+Given the limited timeframe (three months) available for the development of this project, we have constrained zkNotary's scope to retrieving and authenticating data from RESTful APIs only, not generic websites.
+While this approach is somewhat limiting, we believe it addresses the needs of most zkApp developers.

 Our goal has been to provide the Mina community with an easy-to-use building block that can be incorporated into any zkApp architecture, without the need for developers to understand the complexities of the TLS protocol or the inner workings of TLSNotary.